pombredanne/https-github.com-z88dk-z88dk.wiki-/installation.md

 # Installation

 The [nightly build](http://nightly.z88dk.org/) is the most current version.
-The package available for download from [sourceforge](https://sourceforge.net/projects/z88dk/) and Github is dated 19 Jan 2019.
+The package available for download from [sourceforge](https://sourceforge.net/projects/z88dk/) and Github is dated 3 Feb 2020.

 The nightly build should be preferred unless you have a reason to install an older version of z88dk.
 The documentation on this page will apply to the nightly build.